-ID&V refers to establishing a customer's identity and verifying that customer's identity (please see sections 4.5 and 4.6 of the Handbook for further details).
+ID&V refers to establishing a customer's identity and verifying that customer's identity.
 Verification refers to the verification of elements of the identification information by using independent reliable sources, such sources may include material obtained from the customer such as a passport to verify the customer's name.
 It is essentially the concept of the relevant person satisfying themself that their customer is who they say they are.